tinyci/ci-demo/README.md

 instance of the tinyCI VM for UI and other services, and another for a docker runner (overlay-runner).
 You can customize it to run multiple runners.

+Before anything, you need the following tools installed and operational:

+* VirtualBox
+* Vagrant
+* Ansible

 Firstly, setup an [oauth account](https://github.com/settings/developers).
 Make it look like this:

 <center><img width="640" src="github-oauth-settings.png" /></center>